PatrickMoraisN/native-nodejs-api-nlayers/README.md

 # Building a complete Node.js WebApi + testing with no frameworks

-Welcome, this repo is part of my youtube video about Creating and testing a complete Node.js Rest API (With no frameworks).

-First of all, leave your star 🌟 on this repo.

-Access our [**exclusive telegram channel**](https://bit.ly/ErickWendelContentHub) so I'll let you know about all the content I've been producing

-## Features Checklist + Challenges
+## Features Checklist

 - Web API
     - [x] it should have an endpoint for storing heroes' data
     - [x] it should have an endpoint for retrieving heroes' data
     - [ ] it should have an endpoint for updating heroes' data
-    - [ ] it should have an endpoint for deleting heroes' data
+    - [x] it should have an endpoint for deleting heroes' data

 - Testing
     - Unit